Unpredictable Changes: Navigating Symptoms With Uncertainty In Mind Health

 Self-care practises can vary greatly from individual to individual, but some universal ways can benefit everyone.

 • Secondly, create space in your daily schedule for relaxation and downtime.
-This could mean meditating, reading a book, or simply sitting quietly with a cup of tea – whatever helps you unwind and restore balance.
+This could mean meditating, reading a book, or simply sitting quietly with a cup of tea – whatever helps you and restore balance.

 • Lastly, don’t underestimate the power of healthy eating habits.
 Consuming balanced meals will provide your body with the essential nutrients it needs to function optimally and cope better with stress.